 The Kalamazoo County Brownfield Redevelopment Authority (KCBRA) has access to an assortment of federal, state, and local funding tools and incentives to help support eligible brownfield properties.
-Please contact Rachael Grover, KCBRA Resources Coordinator, to find out more about the funding sources listed below.
+Please contact Macy Rose Walters, KCBRA Brownfield Redevelopment Coordinator, to find out more about the funding sources listed below.

 U.S. EPA Brownfield Assessment Grant

-In May 2016, the U.S. Environmental Protection Agency (EPA) awarded the KCBRA a $200,000 grant for the assessment of petroleum sites and $200,000 for sites containing hazardous materials.
-The KCBRA can use these funds to assess the environmental condition of sites suspected of being impacted by petroleum products or hazardous substances throughout the county.
+In October 2021, the U.S. Environmental Protection Agency (EPA) awarded the KCBRA a $300,000 community-wide brownfield assessment grant for the assessment of petroleum sites and hazardous substances.
+The KCBRA can use these funds make significant improvements at formerly contaminated and blighted properties in Kalamazoo County.
 Find out more about these funds here.